 DAM is concerned with delivering the appropriate information to the right people at the right time on all devices.
-DAM has the ability to manage and measure digital asset engagement across an organization and its potential worldwide reach.
+A digital asset manager has the ability to manage and measure digital asset engagement across an organization and its potential worldwide reach.

-PIM software has an inbuilt DAM tool for teams to manage assets while managing other information as well.
+PIM software has an inbuilt DAM cloud tool for teams for digital asset management while managing other information as well.

 Difference between CMS and DAM?